LIMITED TIME OFFER BLACK FRIDAYsale

 Monounsaturated fat is generally better for you than saturated and trans fats, but moderation is key.
 Although it’s considered a “healthy” fat, remember that monounsaturated fat still contains more than twice the calories of carbs and proteins.

 Eating healthy fats can still cause you to put on weight because it means more calories.
-A well-balanced diet calls for most people to get between 20 and 35 percent of their daily calories from fat.
+A well-balanced diet calls for most people to get between 20-35% of their daily calories from fat.
 That’s about 44 to 77 grams of fat each day, which is fairly light.
 The more monounsaturated fats used to make up that 30 percent, generally the healthier the diet.

 Clinicians generally recommend your second-highest fat form be polyunsaturated fats, as these are also considered healthy fats.
 You should limit saturated fat intake and eliminate trans fat from your diet.